matheusfillipe/GDScript-REPL/README.md

 # TODO

-- [ ] Have the gdscript websocket server be a proper api or protoccol using json or something less hacky than we have now
+- [ ] Have the GDScript websocket server be a proper api or protoccol using json or something less hacky than we have now
-- [ ] Gdscript methods and properties auto completion using godot lsp
+- [ ] GDScript methods and properties auto completion using godot lsp
 - [ ] Auto unindent (like with else, elif)